 Who We Are

-DREAM is an all-donation supported, all-volunteer rescue for dachshunds and dachshund mixes.
+DREAM is a rescue for dachshunds and dachshund mixes.
 We focus on dogs and homes in our geographical area – Atlanta, North Georgia, and Savannah.
 Our mission is supported solely through donations, and we are run completely by volunteers.

 Vision and Mission